Complexlity/immutable-game/README.md

 - Copy our wallet address and get some testnet tokens from [Sepolia faucet]('https://sepoliafaucet.com/')
 - On success, Copy our metamask private key ([How to]('https://support.metamask.io/hc/en-us/articles/360015289632-How-to-export-an-account-s-private-key#:~:text=On%20the%20'Account%20details'%20page,private%20key%20to%20your%20clipboard.'))

-5. Next, we have to use [zkEVM boilerplate repository]('https://github.com/immutable/zkevm-boilerplate') provided by the immutable team to quickly deploy the contract.
-The contract
+5. Next, we have to use [zkEVM boilerplate repository]('https://github.com/immutable/zkevm-boilerplate') provided by the immutable team to quickly deploy the smart contract.

 6. After deploying the contract, copy the contract's hash as we would need it to be able to mint and get the NFTs on the client